AramArakelyan777/weather-telegram-bot/README.md

 ## Introduction

-WeatherAnywhere is a Telegram chatbot that provides its users with current weather information and useful advice based on their location input.
+WeatherAnywhere is a Telegram bot that provides its users with current weather information and useful advice based on their location input.
 The users can also send their location.
 It also stores user data in a PostgreSQL database and offers hints for valid locations if users make mistakes while inputting locations.